radius-project/docs/docs/content/concepts/environments-concept/_index.md

   - Radius uses the Redis cache Recipe to deploy an Azure Cache for Redis instance on behalf of the user
   - Radius binds that new cache instance to the environment
   - Radius wires up the connection to the new cache instance, automatically configuring security best practices, injecting ENV variables, etc.
+  - Radius creates a vnet for the kubernetes cluster and redis cache based on env config
+  - Radius configures diagnostics and monitoring, including App Insights and Azure Monitor based on env config
+  - Radius sets up access to a private container registry as defined in env config

+When the dev user deploys their application, these org-level concerns are automatically wired up based on the environment.
+Developers don't have to think about credentials, or where logs go, or how networking is configured - which enables devs to focus on their applications instead.

 <!-- (TODO - will convert this list ^ to a diagram by v0.12) -->